lz2510/Tech/tree_implemention.md

 ## code template

-noted that both sources check node itself instead of node's value as base code. about base case, deep describption is below section "how to check if has children?".
+noted that both sources check node itself instead of node's value as base code. about base case, deep describption is below section [base case](#base-case).

 below is from leetcode
 ```